 What can I watch on Disney Plus and Now TV?

-The beauty of Disney Plus is that all its content will be available for a flat fee. $6.99 a month will get you access to the its full library of excellent launch titles, with more to come.
+The advantage of Disney Plus is that all its content is available for a flat fee. £5.99 a month will get you access to the its full library of excellent launch titles, with more to come.

 Now TV's movie selection is primarily thanks to Sky Cinema.
 Major films are often added to its lineup a few months after cinema release Ironically, some of its highlights are Disney owned and will shift to Disney+ once leasing agreements come to an end.

 However, while Disney Plus has a lot of content tailored towards children, Now TV has a greater range of options for every member of the family.

 It's the place for horror fans with The Shining and Hitchcock's The Birds, while timeless classics such Gone with the Wind and Ben-Hur give a window on a bygone era for film.

 The Entertainment Pass is also your best route into HBO's content from the UK, with Sky Atlantic broadcasting the likes of Big Little Lies and True Detective.

 It has already been confirmed that new films and TV will be added to Disney+'s already plentiful lineup, as it fills in the gaps of Star Wars and Marvel movies that were licensed elsewhere at launch and adds all the new Disney and Pixar movies as they release.

 The library on streaming services only tends to grow following launch, so we can expect plenty more original content to make its way onto Disney Plus too.

 We can say with certainty that new content will be available on Now TV, by virtue of its live coverage on Sky Sports.
 Besides that, Sky Cinema has a steady stream of new titles, often coming just a few months after being out in the cinemas.
 Sky Atlantic's close ties to HBO are unlikely be threatened by the launch of HBO Max in 2020, while much of the Kids content is Disney and so on borrowed time via Now TV.